Office Manager & Secretary

 Committee Member & Scientific Advisor

 Earl is the longest standing member of the current committee.
 He brings a deep knowledge of the impacts of leukodystrophy on a family caring for those with complex needs.
 He has a strong awareness of the never-ending challenges placed in the path of individuals and families.
-Earl has invaluable skills in different areas including IT, fundraising, event management, liaison with corporate and health sectors, disability care.
+Earl has invaluable skills in different areas including IT, fundraising, event management, liaison with corporate and health sectors, and disability care.

 Medical and Research Advisor